 Sociology Teaching and Learning Guide

+(Refer to page 12 for the only change to this Guide as a result of the review.)

 Overview

 Sociology is the rigorous and methodical study of society.
 Sociologists investigate the structure of groups, organisations, and societies, and how people interact in various contexts.
 Anthony Giddens (2013) offers the following definition: